CNBC_NETWORK_LOGO_HORIZONTAL_FC_KO_RGB.png

 Rumi Spice

-While serving in Afghanistan, combat veterans Emily Miller, Kim Jung and Keith Alaniz became interested in boosting the financial prospects of the local saffron farmers who grew the prized spice but often lacked the resources and connectivity to effectively sell it further afield.
-With a farmer-first business model, Rumi Spice’s goal is to provide stable wages and job opportunities for those living in rural Afghanistan, specifically women.
-And through the range of spices Rumi now sells—including coriander and cumin and blends like harissa and za’atar, the founders also hope to foster a positive connection to Afghans and their vibrant culture.
+While serving in Afghanistan, combat veterans Emily Miller, Kim Jung and Keith Alaniz wanted to help boost sales for local saffron farmers who often lacked the resources to effectively sell their spices further afield.
+Rumi Spice’s goal is to provide job opportunities and stable wages for those living in rural Afghanistan, specifically women, and spotlight Afghan culture through the range of spices Rumi sells, including coriander, cumin and blends like harissa and za’atar.